codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Create transfer

+Following Codat's async record creation process, use the [Get create transfer model](/lending-api#/operations/get-create-transfers-model) endpoint to determine the transfer request parameters.

-Next, transfer the money from the lender's bank account to the borrower's bank account using our Create transfer(THIS ALSO DOES NOT EXIST???).
+Next, call the [Create transfer](/lending-api#/operations/create-transfer) endpoint to transfer the money from the lender's bank account to the borrower's bank account.
 Note that you are performing a transfer *from* the lender's account Id *to* the borrower's account Id.

 ```http
 post transfer